 Unit Tests in CodeHS Courses

 When working through our curriculum, students might come across exercises that have two files: a Unit Test file and a Scratchpad file.
-In these assignments, Unit Test is the file which is graded by the autograder or the teacher, and Scratchpad is ungraded.
-Here's an example from our Java course, 3.3.4 Double Number:
+In these assignments, the Unit Test is the file that is graded by the autograder or the teacher, and Scratchpad is ungraded.

 What is a Unit Test?